During the lease term in Carlyle District

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental.
-However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental home.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Carlyle District.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference